bitprj/devrel/LinearRegression/linear_regression_blog.md

 The results of the OLS regression seem significant but the real estate data set involves only 6 predictors.
 When we have a substantial number of predictors in the model, it's unlikely that all of them will have significant p-values.
 Oftentimes, there exist predictors that give redundant information.
 As the model increases in complexity, the variance of our estimator can get very large.
 Thus we may consider getting rid of some of the predictors in order to simplify the model and prevent overfitting.

-In theory, you could try all the possible combinations of your predictors and select the one that you believe is the best (for example, the model that yields the highest adjusted $R^2$).
+In theory, we could try all possible combinations of our predictors and choose the best combination (for example, the one that yields the highest adjusted $R^2$).
 However, imagine your data set contains have 20 predictors, then you would need to compare $2^{20} > 1,000,000$ potential models!

-An easier predictor selection procedure, as I mentioned previously, is backwards stepwise regression.
+Backwards stepwise regression provides an easier procedure to select reliable predictors.
 Starting with all predictors in the model, in each iteration we find out which predictor to delete, if any, will lead to the best model.
 We repeat this step until we can't improve our model by removing any variables.
-(Similarly, there is also forward stepwise regression that works in the reverse way.)

 The question then arises: how do we determine quantitatively which model is the best?
-There are numerous methods that can provide a quantitative measure of the model performance.
-The one I present here is leave-one-out cross-validation.
-Its procedure is as follows: in each iteration, we pick a data point (a row of $X_{i\cdot}$ and $y_i$) from our data set, and refit an OLS model on the remaining data points.
+One method to measure the performance of models is the leave-one-out cross-validation--in each iteration, we pick a data point (a row of $X_{i\cdot}$ and $y_i$) from our data set, and refit an OLS model on the remaining data points.
 Based on this model, we make a prediction $\hat{y}_{i}$ for the data point $y_i$ that we picked in the current iteration.
 We sum up the squared differences between each data point and its predicted value, i.e. $\sum_{i=1}^{n} (y_i - \hat{y}_i)^2$ as our evaluation metric, called the risk estimator.
-A good model should yield small difference between each pair of predicted and actual values, thus a smaller risk estimator is preferred.
+A good model should yield small difference between each pair of predicted and actual values, so smaller risk estimators are preferred.

-Using leave-one-out cross-validation, we are able to quantitatively compare the models during each iteration of backwards stepwise regression.
-This procedure is not supported in Python libraries, so we have to implement the process by ourselves:
+Using the leave-one-out cross-validation, we are able to quantitatively compare the models during each iteration of backwards stepwise regression.
+This procedure is not supported in Python libraries, but the process is not hard to implement:

 ```python
 X_ = dataset[['X1 transaction date', 'X2 house age', 'X3 distance to the nearest MRT station', 'X4 number of convenience stores', 'X5 latitude', 'X6 longitude']]